filswan/go-swan-provider/README.md

 ./install.sh
 ```

-After installation, swan-provider maybe quit due to lack configuration.
+After installation, swan-provider maybe quit due to lack of configuration.
 Under this situation, you need:
-- First: edit the config file **~/.swan/provider/config.toml** to solve this.
+- Step 1. edit the config file **~/.swan/provider/config.toml** to solve this.
-- Second: execute swan-provider using the following command
+- Step 2. execute swan-provider using the following command
 ```shell
 ./swan-provider-0.1.0-rc-unix
 ```